hayahussienn/ConnectX-API-Automation/README.md

 I picked these tools because they're simple, reliable, and widely used in the industry.

+## 🗂️ Project Structure

+- **Tests file**
+  All test cases are organized in a single main test file (`test_posts.py`).
+This helps keep tests focused and easy to locate.

+- **Constants file**
+  Test data, such as URLs and input samples, are stored separately in `constants.py` for better manageability and easy reuse across tests.

+- **Helper Functions file**
+  Common assertion and validation functions are kept in `helper.py` to reduce duplication and improve code readability.

+This modular organization helps keep the codebase clean, maintainable, and easy to extend.

 ## 📊 Test Coverage

 ### All Required Endpoints Covered: